 We all want the memories of our wedding day to be of the best day of our lives and not nearly losing your best friend or your sanity.

-Listen – there may be people who are helping to pay for or have some other involvement in your wedding day and they may feel they have more of a say in the decisions, you should listen in detail, fully understand them, consider their point of view then tell them what you want for your wedding.
+There may be people who are helping to pay for or have some other involvement in your wedding day and they may feel they have more of a say in the decisions.
+You should listen in detail, fully understand them, consider their point of view then tell them what you want for your wedding.

 Make a list.

 Put together a list of all the jobs and things that will need to be sorted and organised for your wedding day (take a look at our Wedding Checklist for ideas and inspiration).
 Think about who in your group can make these things happen.

-Delegate – Assign you helpful friends and family with specific tasks and give them clear guidelines about what you want.
+Assign your helpful friends and family with specific tasks and give them clear guidelines about what you want.

-Important, don’t ask who wants to do what, tell them you have given these jobs lots of thought and have picked the people you feel will do the best at each task, be clear about how much scope they have and what you expect from them.
+Don’t ask who wants to do what Tell them you have given these jobs lots of thought and have picked the people you feel will do the best at each task, be clear about how much scope they have and what you expect from them.
 Some tasks will be little teams, some will be left to individuals.

 If you are meeting person A to talk about wedding stationery then people B & C know you’ll be getting together with them on Friday to talk about finding a horse-drawn carriage that you will be arriving at the church in and persons D & E on Monday to talk about your bridal shower in Paris.

-Have time off – make sure you have a few ‘none wedding nights’ it’s so easy especially in the last 6 months leading up to the wedding to have your whole life consumed by it have nights with the girls where the wedding is off limits and just be you.
+Make sure you have a few ‘none wedding nights’ it’s so easy especially in the last 6 months leading up to the wedding to have your whole life consumed by it.
+Have nights with the girls where the wedding is off limits and just be you.
 Have date nights with your partner that are about your two and not wedding planning.

 If you found this helpful please like and share it (below) it will help others find this article and if you have anything to add or comment please feel free to do so, it will help me to keep this content current and useful.